charlessipe/wats1030-manipulating-text/README.md

 # wats1030-manipulating-text

+There were 0 occurrences of Vishta, 25 occurrences of Kuno

 An assignment based on editing text using command line text editors.

 For this assignment, you must use three different text editors from the command